pasqal-io/emulators/docs/advanced/config.md

 ## precision

-The 2-site TDVP algorithm used in EMU-MPS works by repeatedly time-evolving two neighbouring qubits in the MPS, and then truncating the result.
+The 2-site TDVP algorithm used in emu-mps works by repeatedly time-evolving two neighbouring qubits in the MPS, and then truncating the result.
 Truncation is done by applying an [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition) to the matrix representing the 2-qubit subsystem.
 The singular values give much information about the state.
 Denote the singular values by $d_i$, and assume they are ordered in decreasing magnitude.
 Then the norm of the state will be $\sum_i d_i^2$ and the entanglement entropy between the left and right parts of the state will be $\sum_i d_i \log_2(d_i)$, for example.